romainleduc/My_IRC/README.md

 1. Run `npm i` command into server folder and client folder
 2. Run `npm start` command into server folder and client folder

-## Informations sur le projet
+## Project information

+This is a school project carried out as part of my training at Epitech

-### Contraintes
+### Constraints
-- Projet réalisé en un peu plus d'une semaine
+- Project completed in one week
-- N'avait encore aucune connaissance de Node.js et React.js
+- Had no knowledge of Node.js and React.js

-### Commandes disponibles
+### Commands available
  - /create [channel]
  - /join [channel]
  - /leave